Humanitarian Consultancy and Training

 What is TorqAid

 TorqAid is an Australian-based international development consultancy which has operated since 1992.
 It offers a range of humanitarian, development and training services across Australia and overseas.
-Its Directors, Chris and Marilyn Piper, are experienced humanitarian and development practitioners, who, between them, have worked in the Asian-Pacific region; Eastern and Southern Africa; Central America; the US; Europe; and Australia.
+Its Directors, Chris and Marilyn Piper, are experienced humanitarian and development practitioners and trainers, who have worked in the Asian-Pacific region; Eastern and Southern Africa; Central America; the US; Europe and Australia.
 TorqAid is also supported by the TorqAid Advisory Team (TAT), which is a pool of sectoral and country/regional experts.

 ONLINE DISASTER RISK MANAGEMENT (DRM) TRAINING

 Are you interested in enrolling in our accredited Disaster Risk Management (DRM) program?
-This consists of five modules, three relating to DRM; one to Effective Community Engagement; and the fifth one to Complex Humanitarian Emergencies (CHEs), using the Syrian crisis as a key example.
+This now consists of six modules, four relating to DRM; one to Participatory Project Management (PPM); and the sixth one to Complex Humanitarian Emergencies (CHEs), using the Syrian crisis as a key example.
 When accompanied by a follow-up assignment, this DRM receives tertiary-level accreditation.
 Whilst you are welcome to work through the material at your own pace, you might want to consider also joining our twelve week ‘intensives’, when a cohort of students are encouraged to closely dialogue with each other in the forums.
-The current intensive is running up until the 25th Nov 2016; and then we have two intensives planned for 2017 (6th Feb – 28th April; and 3rd July – 22nd Sept).
+These 2017 intensives run from 6th March – 28th May; and then from 7th August to 27th October..

 Consultancies are primarily humanitarian focused.
 They include the preparation for, response to, and recovery from, a range of hazards and potential disasters.

 As well as separately teaching at university and in schools, accredited training is offered in two main subjects: Disaster Risk Management (DRM) and Participatory Project Management (PPM).

 Upcoming Training Dates

 Our online DRM program (consisting of six modules) is now up and running, with a number of students/participants wrapping up the 2016 ‘intensive’.
 New people are able to join at any time, to work through the material on a self-paced study process.
-There will be a second seven week intensive starting in mid-October, for those who particularly want to join that, and maximise the dialogue between participants.
-Other intensives will be run throughout 2017.
+Our first twelve-week intensive for 2017 commences on 6th March, with a second one starting in early August 2017.